trpc-ecosystem/go-naming-polarismesh/registry/README.md

             # Enable set (both this line and the next line need to be set to fully enable set).
             internal-enable-set: Y
             internal-set-name: xx.yy.sz  # Set service set name.
-            key1: val1  # For other metadata, etc., please refer to Polaris related documents.
+            key1: val1  # For other metadata, etc., please refer to polaris mesh related documents.
             key2: val2
 ```